Famous birds of Costa Rica

 2. Toucans

 Toucans are easily recognized by their tall beaks.
-There are six toucan speceis found in Costa Rica.
-Some of them include the keel-billed, black-mandibled, Yellow-eared toucanet and the emerald toucanet.
+There are six toucan species found in Costa Rica.
+Some of them include the keel-billed, black-mandibled, yellow-eared toucanet and the emerald toucanet.

-Out of these, the keel-billed toucan is one the most commonly spotted species in Costa Rica.
-They have long and colorful beaks with colored patterns.
-Due to this, they are also referred to as Rainbow billed toucan.
+Out of these, the keel-billed toucan is one of the most commonly spotted species in Costa Rica.
+They have long and colourful beaks with coloured patterns.
+Due to this, they are also referred to as rainbow-billed toucans.

 A keel-billed toucan in Costa Rica's rainforest